Florida health news and information

 Chicago, Illinois - Inadequate sleep reduces the benefits of dieting, it was reported in the Annals of Internal Medicine.

-sleep and weight loss"If your goal is to lose fat, skipping sleep is like poking sticks in your bicycle wheels," said study director Plamen Penev, assistant professor of medicine at the University of Chicago.
+"If your goal is to lose fat, skipping sleep is like poking sticks in your bicycle wheels," said study director Plamen Penev, assistant professor of medicine at the University of Chicago.
 "Cutting back on sleep, a behavior that is ubiquitous in modern society, appears to compromise efforts to lose fat through dieting.
-In our study, it reduced fat loss by 55 percent."
+In our study, it reduced fat loss by 55 percent."sleep and weight loss

 In addition to losing less fat, dieters with inadequate sleep (in this study, 5.5 hours or less) also experienced an increase in ghrelin, a hormone that stimulates the appetite.